Spring semester admission deadline: October 15th

 • You may find step by step instructions for applying to UNT here.

-• MA/MS applicants may download a printable departmental checklist for applying here.
+• MS applicants may download a printable departmental checklist for applying here.

 • GAC applicants may download a printable departmental checklist for applying here.